 While the multi-cloud management goals seem to be straightforward, there are challenges:

-organisations adopting cloud must consider a multi-cloud management strategy that can meet their organisational, functional and cloud requirements.
+Organizations adopting cloud must consider a multi-cloud management strategy that can meet their organizational, functional and cloud requirements.
 They can do this by adopting CMPs or CMTs that can complement their cloud native tools and meet their cloud neutrality objectives.
 While the CMPs and CMTs are important, consider partnering with managed service providers who are experienced in cloud services and use one or more tools to efficiently manage cloud adoption and transformation process.
 It’s all about support, and the pros can make it much easier so you can focus on your overall business success.